Skip to main menu Skip to content Skip to footer

 Work through worries

-Once you’ve talked about how the doctor’s appointment will go, give your child a chance to talk to you about why he’s nervous and ask any questions he might have — even if it takes a little while to get there.
+Once you’ve talked about how the doctor’s appointment will go, give your child a chance to talk to you about why they’re nervous and ask for any questions they might have — even if it takes a little while to get there.
 “Kids don’t always know how to explain what they’re feeling,” says Dr. Busman.
 “If your child just says, ‘I don’t want to go.
-I’m scared,’ help him work through the specifics of what he’s feeling anxious about.
+I’m scared,’ help them work through the specifics of what they’re feeling anxious about.
 That way you can address it more effectively.”

-If your child is having a hard time expressing his worries, try asking questions to help him narrow it down.
+If your child is having a hard time expressing their worries, try asking questions to help them narrow it down.
 For example: “Let’s go over everything that’s going to happen tomorrow.
 Stop me when we get to something that sounds scary.
 That way we can talk about how to make it less scary before we go.”

 Manage your own anxiety

-Parents’ anxiety can easily rub off on kids,” says Dr. Wiedermann.
+Parents’ anxiety can easily rub off on kids,” Dr. Wiedermann says.
 Of course, this doesn’t mean you shouldn’t express your concerns to the doctor, just that it’s important to find the right time — and place — to do so.

 Help the doctor